Price finally solves Yankees as Red Sox win 8-5 to stop skid

 Since signing a $217 million, seven-year contract with the Red Sox before the 2016 season, Price had been 0-6 with a 9.79 ERA in six starts at Yankee Stadium.

-He is 3-7 in 12 regular-season starts against New York overall since joining Boston — 0-4 with a 10.90 ERA in five starts last year, including the playoffs.
+Including the playoffs, he is 3-8 in 13 starts against New York since joining Boston — 0-4 with a 10.90 ERA in five games last year.

 “I think he went to some places today that he didn’t last year,” Cora said.
 “He made some adjustments and like I said, he found a few things in October that have carried on throughout the season and he’s in a good place right now.”

-Price, who even switched his jersey to No. 10 this season as a salute to his son, is 16-14 versus New York overall — the most wins for any active pitcher against the Yankees.
+Price, who changed his jersey to No. 10 this season as a salute to his son, is 16-14 versus New York overall — the most wins for any active pitcher against the Yankees.
 He has also played for Tampa Bay, Detroit and Toronto.

 Price retired his first 10 batters before giving up four straight hits in the fourth, snapping a streak of more than 14 innings without allowing an earned run.